000yesnt/py-cheese-maker/README.md

 if the example video wasnt enough, it basically generates and stitches frames for a slideshow/compilation video using PIL and FFmpeg.

 ### how to use
-1. Make sure you have FFmpeg, Python and necessary modules.
+1. Make sure you have FFmpeg, Python and the Pillow module.
+I've included scripts that should get the requirements automatically.

    Windows: double click the setup.bat

    Linux: ``chmod +x setup.sh && ./setup.sh`` (or just double click the setup script)